adafruit/Adafruit_CircuitPython_BLE_File_Transfer/README.rst

 +++++++++++++++++++++

 Writes the content to the given full path.
 If the file exists, it will be overwritten.
 Content may be written as received so an interrupted transfer may lead to a truncated file.

+Offset larger than the existing file size will introduce zeros into the gap.

 The header is four fixed entries and a variable length path: